 If you already know that you are walking into a room with more triggers than the O.K.
 Corral, try a little humor.

 “Putting a spin of humor on something that can otherwise be very upsetting helps diffuse unhappy feelings,” says Mayer, who recommends creating your own Dysfunctional Family Bingo.
-Mentally plan the scenarios that would normally cause you stress and anxiety, like “mom criticizes cooking,” “kids fight,” or “dog pees on floor.”
+Mentally plan the scenarios that would normally cause you stress and anxiety, like “mom criticizes cooking,” “kids fight,” or “dog pees on the floor.”
 When these things happen, yell, “Bingo,” and laugh it off.
 It also helps to remember that the event will not last forever, it’s just a couple of hours, and then you can move on.

 Have you ever noticed that no one walks up to you during the holidays and offers you a shot of wheatgrass, but people will push alcohol on you like it’s their job?
 If someone offers you a drink and you decline, leave it at that.
 You owe no one an explanation for your choice.
 If the person persists or asks “why,” all bets are off.
-Answer however you see fit, including, “none of your damn business.”
+Answer however you see fit, including, “None of your business.”

 “Typically, people push others to drink with them because they don’t want to indulge in what they know are unhealthy habits alone,” offers Mayer.
 “Whoever is pressuring you is not really your friend; they just want someone to drink with.”